sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/exercise_files/nadia/README.md

 This project uses ESLint to detect suspicious code in JS files.
 Visit https://eslint.org for details.

+### Testing

+This project uses Jest framework for testing.

+To run tests type `npx jest`

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: